Eduardo-Cabrera/HarleyKwyn.github.io/_posts/2014-02-27-so-you-want-to-be-a-kaggle-wizard.md

 #Step 3.
 ##Formatting the prediction data for submission
-The Kaggel competition expects the csv to be exported in a specific format so so that the tester they have can read the file correctly and perform the error calculations.
+The Kaggle competition expects the csv to be exported in a specific format so so that the tester they have can read the file correctly and perform the error calculations.
 For this we use numpy's `.savetxt` method.
 If you want to know more about how this works you can read up on numpys documentation for [savetxt](http://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html)

 For now just copy this code after your predictions have been made
 {% highlight python %}